grimmer0125/maolife/README.md

 ### How to debug

 Follow https://facebook.github.io/react-native/docs/debugging.html to have remote JS debugging.
+You can setup breakpoint on Nuclide or chrome debugger.

 ### Debug React Widget
 1. Use Nuclide's "React Native Inspector".
 2. or use https://github.com/jhen0409/react-native-debugger. (which introduces it integrates its redux-devtools but not tried successfully).
 And you can not use it to debut react widget and use http://localhost:8081/debugger-ui to see JavaScript logs at the same time.

 ### Debug Redux